Bobby Witt Jr. Player Props: Royals vs. Angels

 Bobby Witt Jr. At The Plate

-- Witt Jr. has had an RBI in 22 games this season (32.4%), including five multi-RBI outings (7.4%).
-He has also driven home three or more of his team's runs in two contests.
+- Witt Jr. has picked up an RBI in 33.3% of his games this year, with more than one RBI in 8.7% of his games.
+He has also plated three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.